Calibration in Electrochemical Analysis

 Basic Concepts

 The basic principle of electrochemical analysis is that the electrical current flowing through an electrochemical cell is proportional to the concentration of the analyte (the substance being measured) in the solution.
-This relationship is known as the Nernst equation:
+This relationship is described by the Nernst equation:

 E = E° - (RT/nF) ln(Q)